I am a qualified Postural Conditioner and believe that anatomy holds the key to success in every facet of fitness and sports performance.

 On this occasion, after 10mins of postural conditioning we saw a vast improvement in neuromuscular stimulation in the muscles of the lower back.
 The lower spine pulled back into alignment which resulted in perfect functionality not only of the spine, but also the hips, and legs.
 As a direct result of this we saw an instant squat gain of 30kgs.

-I have worked in conjunction with Liverpool's best physiotherapists over the past four years and have achieved superb return to form for athletes and
+I have worked in conjunction with Liverpool's best physiotherapists over the past six years and have achieved superb return to form for athletes and general

 With this approach I have yet to work with a client who hasn't achieved a better strength, power, or endurance output post injury then their previous personal best performance levels.